MarioBlazek/docker-workshop/05_Running_multi-container_Applications/README.md

 # Running multi-container Applications

 In this part we are going to use the Docker Compose.
 It comes preinstalled with Docker Desktop.
 If for any reason you don't have it installed, please go to the Docker Compose install [page](https://docs.docker.com/compose/install/).
-To confim that every is installed properly, run this command:
+To confirm that everything is installed properly, run this command:

 ```bash
 docker-compose -v